1nquisit0r/ubuntu-phone/README.md

 ------
 The instructions here on how to install OpenTEE were taken from the official <a href="https://github.com/Open-TEE/project" target="_blank">OpenTEE Project Documentation </a>.

-#Installing prerequisites for the OpenTEE
+Installing prerequisites for the OpenTEE
+---
 ```
 sudo apt-get install git curl pkg-config build-essential uuid-dev libssl-dev libglu1-mesa-dev libelfg0-dev mesa-common-dev libfuse-dev
 ```